24 HOUR SLOT RACING RECORDS

 The rules for the outright record (most recently set in 2019) allowed one chassis, two motors and four bodies.
 The outright records have been set on banked King tracks.

-outright record was set on 9-10 February 2019 at Mark's Model World,
+outright record was set in a race on 9-10 February 2019 at Mark's Model World,

 Canton, Ohio, USA.
 The winning car covered 19,951

 Congratulations to the winning Team Chubby, the team consisted of Joe Salzman, Jimmy Williams, Justin Colvin, Matt Bruce, Doug Bauer, Chris Radisich and Paul Ciccarello.